 The focus of this Mykonos shore trip is a walking tour for you to learn about Mykonos and get an orientation to the old town.
-You walk through the old town including Little Venice, see the famous windmills and the Paraportiani church and visit the Mykonian Archaeological Museum (closed on Mondays).
+You walk through the old town including Little Venice, see the famous windmills and visit the Mykonian Archaeological Museum (closed on Mondays).

 After meeting your guide, you walk along the harbor front until you reach the old town.
 Mykonos is probably the most well-known and talked about of all the Greek islands.
 After many years as a quiet fishing village, the island was rediscovered as a beautiful location for filming.
 This brought movie stars, artists and jet setters.
 Your walking tour will reveal both the lifestyle and the true history of this unique town.

 During your tour you walk through the narrow whitewashed streets, where you will appreciate the fact that its confusing layout was designed to foil the attacking pirates.
 Your guide will explain the tradition of the painted houses, colorful doors and whitewashed sidewalks which make the town so unique in Greece.
 You stop to see a traditional 15th century bakery which is still operational today and is one of the few bakeries in Greece which still uses wood burning ovens.

 You stroll through picture-perfect Little Venice, so called due to its striking resemblance in design to the famous canal city.
 The buildings in this area are built right at the sea's edge and they have balconies which hang over the water.
 It is said that these buildings were used by ships for quick loading and unloading in the days of pirates.
 Today some of the most popular caf̩s in Mykonos offer visitors the chance to dine at the seafront.